adamcobabe/mrv/doc/source/develop.rst

 ============
 MRV uses methods named ``setProperty`` to set the given property on an instance, and ``property`` to retrieve that property. ``property`` may take arguments as well to possibly configure the way the property is retrieved.

-To indicate non-property values, which are values that have to be generated or retrieved in some way, the method is prefixed to give a hint on the underlying operation, such as in ``findValue`` or ``createItem``.
+To indicate non-property values, which are values that have to be generated or produced in some way, the method is prefixed to give a hint on the underlying operation, such as in ``findValue`` or ``createItem``.

 If the property is a boolean, and if it equals a state of the instance, the method prefix is chosen to be close to 'natural english', i.e. ``isLocked``, or ``hasCache``.

 Public methods which are part of the maya related parts of MRV must obey to this convention.
 Protected methods, that is methods which are not part of the public interface, may be named according to PEP8 as well.

 Public MRV methods which do not depend on maya in any way may use PEP8, but it is advised to keep the naming consistent with the one employed by the MayaAPI if the interface is used by the maya dependent parts.
 For example, even though the types in ``mrv.interfaces`` don't depend on Maya, Maya depends on them, so their public methods are camel-cased.

+If you derive from a base type which uses PEP8 naming conventions, you must keep that convention alive in the interface methods you add, even if your type is used by the maya related parts of MRV.

 Variable Names
 ==============